-24. Is the requirement to submit a financial audit mandatory?
+26. Is the requirement to submit a financial audit mandatory?

-The submission of a financial audit is mandatory.
+The submission of the most current financial audit is mandatory.
+If the audit is determined by an independent reviewing agency to be "aged," the Commission will contact applicants to request an updated financial audit.
 In the absence of having a financial audit available, the Commission will accept other financial information such as tax returns or a profit and loss statement.
 The Commission uses the financial information to consider the long-term financial solvency of its potential grantees and to ensure that limited public grant funding is invested in financially sustainable organizations.
+Submission of tax returns or a profit and loss statement in lieu of a formal, independent financial audit may have a negative impact on the Commission's assessment of the applicant's long-term financial solvency.

-25. Are local health departments required to submit the financial audit?
+27. Are local health departments required to submit the financial audit?

 No, this requirement does not apply to local health departments.

-26. Can funds be used for delivery of direct services?
+28. Can funds be used for delivery of direct services?